5 MORE GREAT IDEAS TO BENEFIT YOUR INDOOR AIR QUALITY

-As we recently mentioned, it is very important you take measures to care for the air you breath in any way possible – especially when humans on a whole are spending more time indoors.
+As we recently mentioned, it is very important you take measures to care for the air you breathe in any way possible – especially when humans as a whole are spending more time indoors.
 Having good indoor air quality is vital to a safe and healthy home!

 1) No Shoes Indoors!